USD: First look at August consumer confidence – ING

-The US Dollar (USD) received a lift from the better-than-expected retail sales data yesterday, ING’s FX strategist Chris Turner notes.
+The USD received a lift from the better-than-expected retail sales data, ING’s FX strategist Chris Turner notes.

 “The data has prompted investors to shift towards pricing a 25bp Federal Reserve rate cut on 18 September.
-There will be a myriad of data inputs into the Fed equation and the events calendar picks up next week.
-For today, however, the focus will be on August University of Michigan consumer confidence data.
-This survey will have been taken during the stock market rout at the start of August and could see consumer expectations sink further.
-This could be a little bearish for the dollar.”
+However, there will be a myriad of data inputs into the Fed equation and the events calendar picks up next week.
+The focus for today will be on August University of Michigan consumer confidence data.
+This survey will have been taken during the stock market rout at the start of August and could see consumer expectations sink further.”

 “Elsewhere, firmer US rates have allowed USD/JPY to climb back towards 150 and have encouraged flows back into the high yielders like the Mexican peso and the South African rand.
 We still have our concerns over the peso given potential constitutional reforms next month and doubt investors will chase USD/MXN much under 18.50.”